bksutherland/GreenTechHackathon/MasonJarRadio.md

 <h1 id="assembly">Assembly</h1>
 <p>We begin by removing the AA battery clips and soldering in a positive red wire and a negative black wire.
 Although this radio uses a small amount of current, using large wires with low power sources has been shown to have a benefit and it supports the longevity of the device.</p>
 <img src="IMG_2458.png"></center><br/>
 <p>The solar cell we will use is this one, it is rated for 3.5V but <a href="https://github.com/bksutherland/GreenTechHackathon/blob/main/solarcell_oc.png">in full sun it will produce 4.2V</a>.
-When solar cells are used to charge supercapacitors, they always charge to the open circuit voltage, not the rated voltage, due to the lack of resistance which capacitors offer compared with batteries.</p>
+When solar cells are used to charge supercapacitors, they always charge to the open circuit voltage, not the rated voltage, due to the lack of resistance which capacitors offer compared with batteries.
+Solder a wire to the positive and one to the negative - although this photo illustrates the ends, if you use the middle copper circles, the wires can stay twisted and neat (you may be using old ethernet or phone wire).</p>
 <img src="IMG_2463.png"></center><br/>
 <p>The purple cylinders are hybrid supercapacitors made by cds of Taiwan.
 Eaton electronics will have <a href="http://www.farnell.com/datasheets/4422020.pdf">1400F capacitors out by 2025 (thanks, Niall!)</a>.
 Each hybrid supercapacitor stores about 6 000 J as it charges to 4V then discharges to 2.2V.<br/>